manvirdev/sfureviews/docs/README.md

 # SFU Reviews :zap:

 This project is for accepting reviews about profs in Simon Fraser University.
 My project aims to provide a platform for students to share their experiences with professors and help other students make informed decisions when choosing their courses.
-I plan to create a system which doesn't do any cencorship to the students ratings.
+I plan to create a system which doesn't do any censorship to the students ratings.
 Any unacceptable rating would still be accessible and going to be stored in github to provide transparency.

 ## Technologies Used :hammer:
 My project is built using the following technologies: